Homestay IN Japan

 Imagine being Japanese for a month — eating Japanese food, sleeping on a `futon’, visiting local shrines and temples, watching Japanese TV shows, browsing the crowded shopping streets and using Japanese yen, and dressing in `yukata’ and joining in the summer O-Bon folk dances.

-The Labo Summer Homestay program gives US, Canadian, New Zealand and Australian students just this opportunity.
+The Labo Summer Homestay program for US and Canadian students, and Winter Homestay program for New Zealand and Australian students, provide just this opportunity.
 Your experience in Japan will give you a second family, and a second country.

 Labo’s Japanese Homestay program places students age 12 – 18 from North America, New Zealand and Australia with Labo families throughout Japan who have